Last Days (2005 film): Awards

 The film was entered in the 2005 Cannes Film Festival where it won the Technical Grand Prize.
 It was nominated for an Independent Spirit Award for Best Cinematography, but failed to win any awards at the festival.

 Legacy

 The film was adapted into an opera of the same name by British composer Oliver Leith and visual artist Matt Copson, which premiered in 2022 at the Linbury Theatre as a coproduction of Guildhall School of Music and Drama and the Royal Opera House, featuring French actress Agathe Rousselle in the role of Blake.

+Director Matt Reeves has said that this movie was an influence on the character of Bruce Wayne in The Batman (2022).